robertocarroll/barjeel/README.md

 4. Add the metadata fields - portrait, first-name, last-name, email, summary
 5. Add metadata to the term
 6. Mark news and exhibition posts with term
+7. Contributors all is a new page - template contributor
+8. Title and content is editable

 ## Icons
 SVG with a png backup implemented using Modernizr .no-svg class.